Skip to main content

 • Finance — Stripe, QuickBooks, Xero

-If a tool you need isn’t in the catalog, you can use a custom webhook integration to send HTTP requests to any URL from a script.
+If a tool you need isn’t in the catalog, create a custom integration for its REST API.

 How to get started

-To use an integration in your scripts, you first connect it from Settings → Integrations.
+To use an integration in your scripts, first connect it from Settings → Integrations.
 Search for the tool, click Connect, and complete the authorization flow.
-The integration is then available immediately across all your scripts.
+For team workflows, open the integration’s sharing controls and choose which workspaces should be able to use it.
+See Connect integrations for details.